sungminro92/minimal-mistakes/_posts/2022-03-10-so-it-finally-happened.md

 After all the hectic moments figuring things out about [Minimal-Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes), I'm just writing my very first blog post with my excitement to have found a perfect way to express bits of my thoughts, keep records of my daily studies, and to collect all the things I want to remember - notes, advices, inspirations, and code examples and so on...
 Thanks to Michael Rose!

+Jekyll makes it so much easier for me to create a page or post a blog to my website - Yay!
+I don't need to worry about creating separate HTML files now.

 I might not be a good writer at all but I think starting today, using Jekyll as my personal journaling is going to be a great opportunity for me to express my journey on personal development and sharing any small knowledge or showing what I'm capable of.
 Maybe for the sake of better future me

 {% capture fig_img %}